 Studying with disabilities at KI

-Karolinska Institutet can provide students with disabilities with special support during your studies.
-Students with disabilities at KI should be guaranteed the same high level of education and the same good quality study environment as other students.
+Karolinska Institutet can provide students with disabilities with special support during their studies.
+The purpose of the support is to offer the same high level of education and the same good quality study environment for all students, regardless of disability.